guidance-ai/jsonschemabench/maskbench/README.md

 which will store the results under `tmp/out--xgr-compliant` folder.
 See `./scripts/run_maskbench.py --help` for more details.
 In particular, the resource limits can be adjusted via command line flags.

+Once the results are generated, you can generate table and plots with `./scripts/maskbench_results.py`.

 ## Data sources